tannineo/cs7ns1-scalable-project/README.md

 index.js
    |
 sensor.js                                   => envs.js => consts.js
-   |                                            => coordinate.js
+   |                                            => coordinate.js  // the class containing position also methods to calculate
-   +-------+-------+---------+--------+             => dummyData.json
+   +-------+-------+---------+--------+             => dummyData.json  // the dummy sensor data
    |       |       |         |        |
 comm.js data.js superv.js power.js route.js
 ```

 the lifecycle in one T:

-- superv: update the sensor settings based on things in redis
+- superv: update the sensor settings based on things in redis:
+  - switch on / off
+  - power
+  - position
 - data: producing the sensor data
 - power: routine energy consumption
-- data: transmiting and deleting the stored data
+- data: pop (a limited amout of) data from the stored data
+- comm: calculate the route & transmitting the data
+- power: transmiting energy consumption
-- superv: update the sensor settings to redis
+- superv: update the sensor status to redis:
+  - power
+  - data load

-besides the lifecycle, the sensor will ALWAYS listen to the message
+besides the lifecycle, the sensor will ALWAYS listen to the message, so the the sensor parallel the data receiving process

 - data: listen and store the data